Morocco · tool

 Tanjia Marrakchia

-A slow-cooked lamb or beef stew, traditionally prepared in a clay urn in the embers of a hammam's furnace.
-The meat becomes incredibly tender and infused with preserved lemon, saffron, and cumin.
+While originating in Marrakech, Casablanca's versions are renowned.
+This slow-cooked stew of lamb or beef, preserved lemons, garlic, and saffron is cooked in a clay urn, traditionally in the embers of a hammam's furnace.
+The meat becomes incredibly tender and flavorful.

 Harira

-A hearty, traditional soup made with tomatoes, lentils, chickpeas, and often lamb or beef, spiced with cinnamon and ginger.
-It's a staple, especially during Ramadan evenings.
+A hearty, traditional Moroccan soup made with tomatoes, lentils, chickpeas, herbs, and often a bit of lamb or beef.
+It's a staple, especially during Ramadan, offering comfort and sustenance.

 Where locals eat — best neighborhoods